The Spice Train

 To assemble and bake the tart:

-• Fill the frangipane filling into the tart crust using an offset spatula or a rubber spatula.
+1. Fill the frangipane filling into the unbaked, frozen tart crust using an offset spatula or a rubber spatula.

-• Stick the apple slices into the frangipane filing vertically in a spiral pattern.
+2. Stick the apple slices into the frangipane filing vertically.
+Start with a circle of apple slices on the outside, then cut or break the remaining slices and make a smaller circle in the center of the tart.
 (You may have a few slices left over.)

-• Set the tart on a baking sheet** and bake until the filling is golden-brown and the center is firm to the touch, 50 to 60 minutes.
+4. Set the tart pan on a baking sheet**.
+Bake until the filling is golden-brown and the center is firm to the touch, 50 to 60 minutes.
 (Check the tart after 45 minutes.
-If the edges start to get too dark before the center is fully baked, lay strips of aluminum foil on the dark spots to prevent further browning.)
+If the edges get too dark before the center is fully baked, lay strips of aluminum foil on the dark spots.
+That will prevent further browning.)

-• Let the tart cool, then release it from the pan and serve.
+5. Let the tart cool, then release from the pan and serve.

 *I recommend this pie crust recipe.